AlaaKH123/Pipline-DevSecOps/README.md

       - targets: ['node1Ip:9100']
 ```

-Replace 'your-job-name' with a descriptive name for your job.
+Replace 'our-job-name' with a descriptive name for our job.
 The static_configs section specifies the targets to scrape metrics from, and in this case, it's set to nodeip:9001.

-Don't forget to reload or restart Prometheus to apply these changes to your configuration.
+Don't forget to reload or restart Prometheus to apply these changes to our configuration.

-To deploy an application with ArgoCD, you can follow these steps, which I'll outline in Markdown format:
+To deploy an application with ArgoCD, we can follow these steps, which we'll outline in Markdown format:

 ### Deploy Application with ArgoCD

 1. **Install ArgoCD:**

-   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.
+   We can install ArgoCD on our Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.

-2. **Set Your GitHub Repository as a Source:**
+2. **Set our GitHub Repository as a Source:**

-   After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
-This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.
-The specific steps will depend on your setup and requirements.
+   After installing ArgoCD, we need to set up your GitHub repository as a source for our application deployment.
+This typically involves configuring the connection to our repository and defining the source for our ArgoCD application.
+The specific steps will depend on our setup and requirements.

 3. **Create an ArgoCD Application:**
-   - `name`: Set the name for your application.
+   - `name`: Set the name for our application.
-   - `destination`: Define the destination where your application should be deployed.
+   - `destination`: Define the destination where our application should be deployed.
    - `project`: Specify the project the application belongs to.
-   - `source`: Set the source of your application, including the GitHub repository URL, revision, and the path to the application within the repository.
+   - `source`: Set the source of our application, including the GitHub repository URL, revision, and the path to the application within the repository.
    - `syncPolicy`: Configure the sync policy, including automatic syncing, pruning, and self-healing.

 4. **Access your Application**
-   - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.
+   - To Access we need to open a new tab paste our NodeIP:30007 and our app should be running.

-**Phase 7: Cleanup**

-1. **Cleanup AWS EC2 Instances:**
-    - Terminate AWS EC2 instances that are no longer needed.